Steph Curry Explains Trash Talk To LeBron James During Game 1 Of 2018 NBA Finals

-This year’s NBA finals between the Golden State Warriors and Cleveland Cavaliers ended with a bang with Stephen Curry and LeBron James right in the middle.
+This year’s NBA Finals between the Golden State Warriors and Cleveland Cavaliers ended with a bang — with Stephen Curry and LeBron James caught right in the middle.

-Though the Finals seem ages ago with free agency taking up the media, Curry has spent over two months reflecting on the events of the NBA Finals, and decided to finally open up about the harsh trash talk that he had with LeBron James.
+Though the finals seem to be old news with free agency taking up the media, Curry has spent over two months reflecting on the events of the championship contest, and decided to finally open up about the harsh trash talk that he had exchanged with LeBron James.

-It was Game 1, with an outcome already decided and a minute left in OT, Curry attempted to go on for a layup but James swatted the shot away and the two ‘exchanged’ words.
-Both sweaty faced and yelling, fans wondered what was said, but neither team revealed.
+During the closing moments of Game 1, with the outcome already decided and a mere minute remaining in OT, Curry attempted to go in for a layup — but James swatted the shot away and the two ‘exchanged’ words.
+Both men were seen yelling at one another, sweat rolling down their faces.
+Fans wondered what was said, but neither team and neither player revealed any specifics.

-Curry recently explained the heated situation between he and James on The Bill Simmons Podcast.
+Curry recently explained the heated situation between LeBron James and himself on The Bill Simmons Podcast.

 “I was hot because I was trying to finish out a possession, I think it was less than a minute left.
 I didn’t see him coming over from the weak side so I tried to do a little soft scoop layup and he pinned it.
 Then he stared me down and he said something to me.”

-Curry said he started wondering if that was going to be the normal for the rest of the game.
+Curry said he started wondering if that was going to be the norm for the rest of the game.

 “That’s what we really on right now?
 We’re about to win and you’re really worried about mean-blocking my shot and talking trash?

-Before Game 1, James reportedly was “like a mentor” to Curry early on in his career.
-However as the two battle for championships year after year, for four seasons now, their relationship is put under a microscope.
+Before the events of the first game of last year’s NBA Finals, James was reportedly “like a mentor” to Curry early on in his career.
+However, as the two have battled for championships year after year — for four seasons now — their relationship has been put under a microscope.

 Steph Curry sheds light on his Game 1 trash talk with LeBron James, promises there are 'adversarial relationships' between stars in the NBAhttps://t.co/Z2J97P2Ngo pic.twitter.com/tipqsY0q9T